 Over the course of 12 months, Fellows are supported by NEA Foundation staff, partners, and other field experts, as they work through approximately 160 hours of professional development.
-We estimate that Fellows will complete approximately five hours of professional development per month – not including the summer international field study.
+This includes participation in monthly webinars with accompanying readings and reflections, a two-day professional development conference in October and a summer international field study.
+It also includes completion of a capstone project that allows learning from the fellowship to be shared with educators beyond the program.
 These professional development hours may potentially be used to fulfill school/district requirements.
-Find a breakdown of the professional development hours below:

 Are there any costs associated with the NEA Foundation Global Learning Fellowship?

 The NEA Foundation covers all costs for breakfasts and dinners, lodging, travel, and professional development activities.
 However, NEA Foundation Global Learning Fellows are responsible for the following.